NicolasGB/jj.nvim/README.md

 - `<S-p>` - Push all changes to remote
 - `p` - Push bookmark of revision under cursor to remote

+### Open a PR/MR from the log buffer

+- `o` - Open a PR/MR for the revision under cursor
+- `<S-o>` - Select a bookmark from all available bookmarks and open a PR/MR

+The plugin automatically:

+- Extracts the bookmark from the revision
+- Detects your git platform (GitHub, GitLab, Gitea, Forgejo, etc.)
+- Constructs the appropriate PR/MR URL
+- Handles both HTTPS and SSH remote URLs
+- Prompts you to select a remote if you have multiple

 ### Open a changed file

 Just press enter to open the a file from the `status` output in your current window.